Loading Tools

 | Cashflow timing | Usually paid out via payroll cycles. | Potential for more timing control; depends on company activity and advice. |

-Use this section to understand the mechanics and the trade-offs behind the decision helper.
+Understand the mechanics and trade-offs behind the numbers.

-How umbrella and limited company structures generally differ in mechanics and responsibilities.
+How umbrella and limited company structures differ in mechanics and responsibilities.